GabMartino/TransformerForDummies/README.md

 padding_mask[padding_mask == 1.] = -torch.inf
 ```
 but I'm pretty sure more efficient ways exists.
-It's important to notice also from the implementation, that the padding mask is like it is composed by two masks.
-This is because $Q$ and $K^T$ are vector with each having its own padding mask.
+It's important to notice also from the implementation, that the \text{PAD}ding mask is like it is composed by two masks.
+This is because $Q$ and $K^T$ are vector with each having its own \text{PAD}ding mask.
-In this case the two vectors are the same so the resulting padding mask is simmetric.
+In this case the two vectors are the same so the resulting \text{PAD}ding mask is simmetric.

-Hence, we'll have a different padding mask for each sentence.
+Hence, we'll have a different Padding mask for each sentence.

 $$M^{P} = \[ M^{P}_1, ..., M^{P}_B \]$$

-### 3) Ok, but the Transformer has 3 attention blocks in which one I should insert the padding mask?
+### 3) Ok, but the Transformer has 3 attention blocks in which one I should insert the \text{PAD}ding mask?

 This is probably one of the hardest question I had to find an answer to.
 Let's start from the most trivial things.
 The Masked-Self-Attention block of course needs the Causal Mask, and that's ok.
-However, the most reasonable thing is that both the Self-attention block of the encoder, and Masked-Self-Attention block of the Decoder, also need a Padding Mask.
+However, the most reasonable thing is that both the Self-attention block of the encoder, and Masked-Self-Attention block of the Decoder, also need a \text{PAD}ding Mask.
 This is because as reported in the article:

 - _"The encoder contains self-attention layers.
 In a self-attention layer all of the keys, values